 Sedation dentistry refers to the use of sedation during dental treatment.
 Sedation is most commonly used during extensive procedures, for patients with dental phobia or for patients who find it difficult to sit still.
 There are different types of sedation, including nitrous oxide (laughing gas), IV sedation, oral sedatives and general anesthetic.

 Sedation can range from the use of nitrous oxide to calm a patient to general anesthetics used to put patients to sleep.
 Patients with dental phobia, low pain tolerance, major dental treatment, physical handicaps or strong gag reflexes may require sedation.
 Procedures like fillings, crowns, bridges, root canals, extractions, cosmetic procedures and periodontal treatments often require sedation.

 Oral sedation is administered by taking 1-2 small pills.
-The pill works rapidly to create a relaxed feeling, and although you are in a sleep-like state, you are responsive.
+The sedative works rapidly to create a relaxed feeling, and although you are in a sleep-like state, you are responsive.
 The most common medication is Halcion.
 Halcion provides a deeper level of relaxation and slight amnesia effect.
 Patients remember little or nothing at all about their dental appointment.
-With oral sedation, it is esssential that someone escorts you home and stays with you while you come out of this sleep-like state.
-Your doctor will provide you with pre-and post- sedation instructions.
+With oral sedation, it is essential that someone escorts you home and stays with you while you come out of this sleep-like state.
+Your doctor will provide you with pre and post-sedation instructions.

 If you have any questions about sedation dentistry or would like to schedule a consultation with your Fort Worth dentist, Dr. Nikki Green, Dr. Robert Leedy, or Dr. Bridget Lervick at Fort Worth Cosmetic & Family Dentistry, give us a call at (817) 653-8859 today or schedule a visit online!